The hero is in dire straits, on the ropes from the Giant Mook's relentless attack, when who should come and save him but... his mom?

-- Jacob and Miller find out that their mother was the worlds greatest supervillain in Necessary Evil.
+- Jacob and Miller find out that their mother was the world's greatest supervillain in Necessary Evil.

-- In the earliest version of the Superman story, Clark knew that the Kents had found him in a rocket ship, but had no idea where the ship came from, nor any inkling of the heroic legacy of his father, the original Jor-El.
+- Superman: In the earliest version of the story, Clark knew that the Kents had found him in a rocket ship, but had no idea where the ship came from, nor any inkling of the heroic legacy of his father, the original Jor-El.
 During the Silver Age, Kal-El came to Earth as a toddler and had total recall of his days on Krypton.
 In the Christopher Reeve movies, the Timm/Dini animated series, Smallville, and the Post Crisis Ret Cons, he didn't even know about the space ship until his powers developed to the point where his adopted parents couldn't just dismiss them any more.

 - In Wanted, Wesley's father was The Killer, a member of the Fraternity, a worldwide group of Supervillains.
 As expected Wesley has no idea about this, since his father left him and his mother while he was still young.
-It is revealed to him after his father is killed, since his father left everything he has to him, on the condition that he takes up the mantle of The Killer.
+It is revealed to him after his father is killed that his father left everything he has to him, on the condition that he takes up the mantle of The Killer.